-Casa Guadalupe is working with many local health care agencies and community partners to make these projects a success, including Froedtert-St. Joseph’s Hospital, Albrecht Free Clinic, American Heart Association, Aurora Healthcare, Midland Health, Washington County Health Department, Well Washington County Coalition, UW-Extension, Kettle Moraine YMCA, Healthline First Aid, Susan G. Komen, Hartford Recreation Department, GrapeVine-Wisconsin Women's Health Foundation, the Wisconsin Institute for Healthy Aging and local Zumba instructors.
+Casa Guadalupe is working with many local health care agencies and community partners to make these projects a success, including Froedtert West Bend Hospital, Albrecht Free Clinic, Lakeshore Community Health Clinic, American Heart Association, Advocate Aurora, Midland Health, Washington Ozaukee Public Health Department, Well Washington County Coalition, Extension Washington County, Blue Stone Counseling, Catholic Charities, Salud First, Prevent Blindness Wisconsin, Milwaukee Area Health Education Center, Friends, Inc., Kettle Moraine YMCA, Wisconsin Well Woman Program, Hartford Recreation Department, the Wisconsin Institute for Healthy Aging.